 Reserve your bed for sleeping and sex.
 By not working, watching TV, or using your phone, tablet, or computer in bed, your brain will associate the bedroom with just sleep and sex, which makes it easier to wind down at night.

 Tip 7: Learn ways to get back to sleep

-It’s normal to wake briefly during the night but if you’re having trouble falling back asleep, these tips may help:
+It’s normal to wake briefly during the night but if you’re having trouble falling back asleep, these tips on sleeping better may help:

 Stay out of your head.
 Hard as it may be, try not to stress over your inability to fall asleep again, because that stress only encourages your body to stay awake.
 To stay out of your head, focus on the feelings in your body or practice breathing exercises.
 Take a breath in, then breathe out slowly while saying or thinking the word, “Ahhh.”
 Take another breath and repeat.